-The Absent Listener is a series of pieces derived exclusively from long duration soundscape recordings made at my home, a rural property 22 KM west of the village of South River, Ontario, Canada.
-The recordings ran unattended anywhere from 24 to 120 hours.
-I approached the recording process in this way so that my presence has a recordist had as little influence as possible on anything that might be heard in the recordings.
-Also, it was a way for me to keep listening to the soundscape of a rural property that was important to me while circumstances in my life were causing me to spend a lot of time away from it.
+The Absent Listener is a series of pieces derived exclusively from continuous and unsupervised soundscape recordings made since 2019 at a rural property 22 KM west of the village of South River, Ontario, Canada.
+The recording process is done in this way so that the presence of the recordist has as little influence as possible on what is audible in the recordings.

-From May to November 2019 I decided to stop streaming so that I could have more freedom to record in various locations around my property that were only accessible by battery and not within reach of WIFI.
+Livestreaming was abandoned starting in May 2019 in order to have the freedom to record in locations on the same rural property that could only be powered on battery and that had no WIFI access.
 These recordings were on average between 24 to 36 hours long with short breaks roughly every 14 hours to change the battery.

-In December 2019 I made the first piece in “The Absent Listener” series, which was 45 minutes long and based on recordings made through the month of February 2019.
+In December 2019 the first fixed media soundscape piece in “The Absent Listener” series was made.
+It was 45 minutes long and based on recordings made through the month of February 2019.
 It was composed for a winter solstice performance on December 21, 2019 at the Dispersion Lab, York University in Toronto.

-February is a time where there is minimal human presence within earshot of my home.
-The recording location is among pine, birch and cedar trees that are approximately 1000 feet from the shore of Deer Lake.
-The area is inhabited mostly by woodpeckers, ravens, rabbits, chickadees and red squirrels.
-Other sounds like wind, sleet and rain, as well as the cracking from trees and built structures reflect the shifts in winter temperatures that happened in 2019 through the month of February.
+February 2019 was a month where there was minimal human presence within earshot of the recording location which was among pine, birch and cedar trees approximately 1000 feet from the shore of Deer Lake.
+The area was inhabited mostly by woodpeckers, ravens, rabbits, chickadees and red squirrels.
+Other sounds like wind, sleet and rain, as well as the cracking from trees and built structures reflected the shifts in winter temperatures that happened during that month.

 The stereo recordings are used in this piece with only slight signal processing.
 The piece follows the chronological order of the recordings and often layers four or more of them recorded from the same hour, which in the multi-channel concert performance in December 2019 were distributed spatially throughout the venue.
 The piece was edited and organized to evoke a sense of the natural rhythms and nuances of the events that unfold when I am not present.

 The Absent Listener is supported with funding from the Canada Council for the Arts and the Ontario Arts Council.